OnTrack Reading Phonics Workbook Order Now From Lulu.com

 One reasonably consistent pattern in English words is that nearly all CVC, CCVC and CCCVC words have, as the vowel sound, the First Vowel Sound, that is, the short vowel sound.
 This is English we’re talking about, so of course there are exceptions (wad and put, for example) but it’s still approximately a 99%-reliable pattern.

-Directions for Using the CVC Worksheet
+Directions for Using the CVC Phonics Worksheet

-After downloading and printing out the worksheet above, show your child the first word, hop.
+After downloading and printing out the phonics worksheet above, show your child the first word, hop.
 Using a separate sheet of paper or a whiteboard, ask your child to add ing to hop and then ask him to read what he’s written.
 If he, in fact, wrote hopping correctly offer some praise if you think it’s warranted and then ask why he doubled the letter "p."

 The correct answer is to keep hopping from looking like hoping, and that is the point that you need to make clear.
 Then, make the additional point that when the word contains a First Vowel Sound we double the ending consonant so that the vowel letter will keep the First Vowel Sound.
 If we didn’t do that, the result would look like a word in which the vowel sound was the Second Vowel Sound, that is, the letter name.

-CVC Worksheets Now, if your child wrote hoping, thinking that he was actually writing hopping, tell him that the word he wrote isn’t hopping, but is instead the word hoping and remind him that hope has the ending e dropped before ing is added.
+Now, if your child wrote hoping, thinking that he was actually writing hopping, tell him that the word he wrote isn’t hopping, but is instead the word hoping and remind him that hope has the ending e dropped before ing is added.
 Once you’ve convinced him that he’s indeed written hoping, ask him if he recalls how to spell hopping.
 If not, introduce him to the concept of doubling the final consonant and go through the worksheet.
 (The concept, again, is that we double the ending consonant to retain the First Vowel Sound or, in terms your child will easily understand, to keep hopping from looking like hoping.)

 Now just go down the first column, letting your child first read the root word, then the same word with a suffix added.
 When he gets to the word miss point out that the root word already had a double consonant ending so all that needed to be done was add the suffix.